VoltDB/voltdb/examples/README.md

 ### adperformance
 This application simulates a high velocity stream of impression, click-through, and conversions events that are enriched and ingested by VoltDB.
 Several materialized views maintain real-time aggregations on this data to provide a minutely summary for each advertiser as well as drill-down reports grouped by campaign to show detail-level metrics, costs and rates with real-time accuracy.

-### bank-fraud
-Ingest generated consumer purchase transaction data and use summary data from materialized views to evaluate against rules to detect possible fraud.
-The web dashboard shows recent alerts and their related transactions.

 ### bank-offers
 Ingest simulated consumer purchase transaction data and find the best matching offer to present to the consumer at the point-of-sale.